 Finding b.4.
-Link protocols should be reviewed and updated to include the following: Because of this event, several Link SOPs critical to incident and emergency protocols should be reviewed and updated.
+Because of this event, several Link SOPs critical to incident and emergency protocols should be reviewed and updated.

 In the transit industry, it is common for preventive maintenance checks to reveal minor damage to light rail vehicles.
 Transit tunnel systems are an environment where trash or other debris tend to accumulate.
-However, damage that is noticed and not properly reported could also be a leading indicator vehicles are making contact with an object in the trackway and should be inspected.
+However, damage that is noticed and not properly reported could also be a leading indicator that vehicles are making contact with an object in the trackway and should be inspected.